 Successful completion of the preliminary examination in the format required by the major department entitles the student to be admitted to dissertator status.

 - A dissertator registers for three credits of dissertation research each semester, works on the completion of the dissertation, and collaborates with departmental faculty on papers and presentations.

 - Dissertators must defend and deposit the dissertation no more than five years from the date of the preliminary examination.

 Majors and Minors

 Each student will have a unique degree plan with a major that is developed with an advisor.

 PhD Minor for Business Students

-With approval from their Wisconsin School of Business advisor, current Wisconsin School of Business PhD students can complete a minor (a minimum of 10 credits) in a department or major outside of their major in the Wisconsin School of Business.
+With approval from their Wisconsin School of Business advisor, current Wisconsin School of Business PhD students can still complete a minor (a minimum of 9 credits) in a department or major outside of the Wisconsin School of Business.
 Interested students should begin by consulting their advisor.

 PhD Minor for Nonbusiness Students